Sufiyan-SOC/Enterprise-SOC-Lab/02_Docs/Day34.md

-# Detection Use Cases
+# Windows Service Creation Detection

 ## Overview

-This directory contains the technical documentation for all security detection use cases implemented throughout the Enterprise SOC Lab.

-Each document represents a complete Security Operations Center (SOC) workflow based on a controlled attack simulation performed within the lab environment.
-The documentation demonstrates how security events are detected, analyzed, investigated, and documented using Splunk Enterprise.

-The objective is to showcase practical blue team skills aligned with real-world SOC Analyst responsibilities.
+This document describes the complete Security Operations Center (SOC) workflow for detecting Windows service creation events that may indicate persistence or unauthorized software installation.

+Windows services are commonly used by administrators for legitimate system management.
+However, attackers frequently abuse Windows services to establish persistence, execute malicious payloads, or maintain long-term access to compromised systems.

+The objective of this use case is to demonstrate how Splunk Enterprise can detect Windows service creation events, support SOC investigations, and improve visibility into persistence techniques.

 ---

+# Detection Objective

+Identify newly created Windows services that could indicate persistence, unauthorized administrative activity, or post-exploitation behavior.

+---

+# Attack Scenario

+A new Windows service was created on CLIENT1 using the Windows Service Control (sc.exe) utility.

+The activity generated Windows Security and Sysmon events, allowing Splunk Enterprise to detect, investigate, and document the service creation process.

+---

 # Detection Workflow

-Every documented use case follows a standardized SOC workflow:

-Attack Scenario

-↓

 Attack Simulation

 ↓

-Windows Event Generation
+Windows Security Logs

 ↓

+Microsoft Sysmon Logs

+↓

-Log Collection in Splunk
+Splunk Log Collection

 ↓